xBazilio/intl_dtpg/README.md

 # IntlDateTimePatternGenerator

 This PHP extension introduces `IntlDateTimePatternGenerator` class — the missing part from PHP's `intl` extension.
-There is also a function `intl_dtpg_find_best_pattern` with same functionality.

 ## Motivation